rhburrows/reviewr/README.md

 * Add a commit to the branch with metadata about the request (requester name/email etc).
 * push the branch to the origin repository
-* generate a github review url from the current master head commit to the pushed review branch
+* generate a github review url from the current head to the pushed review branch
 * Send an email to `email@site.com` with a nice message and the url

 The reviewer then looks over the code on github and comments as